Froudd/simpleheatpump/README.md

-# steam_demand_analysis
+# Heat Pump Simulation
-Analysis of a steam production comparing gas boiler and heat pump with different heat sources
+Simple simulation of a heat pump using rough approximation